Last updated: March 24, 2023

 When the Ottoman empire conquered Constantinople (now Istanbul, capital of Turkey) from the Romans in the 15th century, the Roman style of public bathing slowly merged with the Islamic style of public bathing.

 An authentic Turkish Hamam experience typically consists of three different steps.
 As such, a Turkish hammam would typically consist of three different rooms where these steps are performed.

 The first step is to warm up the body before the cleansing process starts.
 The second step involves washing and cleansing in a warm room while lying on a flat surface.
 The last step involves cooling off in a room with a much lower temperature.

 4. Icelandic Spa

 This may surprise some, but Iceland has quite a strong outdoor pool culture.
-With so much volcanic activity going on in this small country, the mineral rich water in these pools are naturally heated.
+With so much volcanic activity in this small country, the mineral-rich water in these pools is naturally heated.

 These natural hot springs are popular with locals as well as with tourists.
-One of the most famous ones is the Blue Lagoon, a beautiful geothermal spa with a large outdoor lagoon, located close to Reykjavvik, Iceland’s capitol.
+One of the most famous ones is the Blue Lagoon, a beautiful geothermal spa with a large outdoor lagoon, located close to Reykjavik, Iceland’s capital.

 Some Icelandic spas also have massage rooms, saunas, and restaurants.